ExtremeReach/ucid/README.md

 ![](https://app.extremereach.com/content/images/logo_header.gif)

-# Universal Creative Identification Framework Specification v1.0
+# Universal Creative Identification Framework Specification

-**September 2021**

-**About This Repository**
-At all times, the main branch of this repository contains the most recent release of the Universal Creative Identification Framework Specification.
-See [UCID v1.0 DRAFT.md](https://github.com/ExtremeReach/ucid/blob/main/spec/UCID%20v1.0%20DRAFT.md) in the main branch for the latest specification.

-Branches exist for prior releases.
-Use these to review detailed changes from one release to another.
-A brief change log is found in the specification itself.

-The develop branch contains current work-in-progress for an upcoming specification version or release.
-It may change at any time.
+**Repository Moved!**

+*Effective February 1, 2022, the repository for UCID has been moved to the [IAB Tech Lab Github](https://github.com/IABTechLab/ucid) as part of the [Open Source Initiative](https://iabtechlab.com/opensource).
+Please update any links to the UCID Github repository to point to [https://github.com/IABTechLab/ucid](https://github.com/IABTechLab/ucid).
+To maintain external link integrity a secondary copy of the the [UCID White Paper](https://github.com/IABTechLab/ucid/blob/main/UCID%20White%20Paper.pdf) will be kept in this [Extreme Reach Github repository](https://github.com/ExtremeReach/ucid).*

+____________

 **Contact**

-For more information, or to get involved, please email ucid@extremereach.com.
+For additional information, please email ucid@extremereach.com.

 **About Extreme Reach**